zkotti/cosmos-tour/guide.md

 **Description**

-Proxima Centauri b is located just four light-years away from Earth, making it Earth's closest known exoplanet, according to NASA Exoplanet Exploration.
-The exoplanet, which was discovered in 2016, has a mass that is 1.27 times that of Earth's.
-Although the exoplanet can be found in the habitable zone of its star, Proxima Centauri, it is exposed to extreme ultraviolet radiation.
-This is because it lies very close to its parent star and has an orbital period of just 11.2 days.
+According to NASA Exoplanet Exploration, Proxima Centauri b is only four light-years away from Earth, making it the closest known exoplanet.
+The exoplanet, found in 2016, has a mass of 1.27 times that of the Earth.
+Despite being in the habitable zone of its star, Proxima Centauri, the exoplanet is subjected to intense UV radiation.
+This is due to the fact that it orbits its parent star very closely, with an orbital period of only 11.2 days.

 ---